Sign up using the newsletter box on the right to find out when registration opens.

-Get yourself (back) into the writing habit in January 2014 with the online bootcamp.
+Get yourself (back) into the writing habit with the online bootcamp.
 You can take part from anywhere in the world at a time that suits you, and you’ll walk away fired up about writing with a short story under your belt and page after page of fiction and ideas to work on in the future.

 You love to write and want to be writing, but your work has stalled.
 You have no inspiration and aren’t sure what you’d write about, or if you do know you’re procrastinating.
 This bootcamp is for you.